theartusz/demo-cluster-gitops-system/README.md

 ```

 3. create A record in your `dns zone` with nginx public address and ingress subdomains
-4. login to argocd UI with username: `admin` password:
+4. login to argocd UI with username: `admin` and password:
 ```
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo
 ```